Skip to content

 Quick Start

-This guide gets you from zero to a published version in five minutes, assuming you already have a developer token (dev_...).
-If you don't have one yet, see Don't have a token yet? at the bottom.
+This guide gets you from zero to a published version in five minutes, assuming you can already sign in to a Packdog organization.
+If you can't yet, see Don't have access yet? at the bottom.

 1. Install the CLI